sergioalmela/allkeyshop-api/README.md

 Search for games and get the cheapest price for each platform

 * Search any game and get all key prices, including official stores and key resellers
-* Filter by platform, or search by any platform
+* Filter by platform
+* Filter by store
 * Search by specific currency

 ## Technologies used